Helenopolis (Bithynia): History

 Nearby, in the late 11th century, Alexios I Komnenos built a castle called Kibatos or Civetot for Anglo-Saxon mercenaries who had opted to flee England after the Norman Conquest and serve the Byzantine Emperor.

+On 21 October 1096, the forces of the People's Crusade confronted the Seljuk Turks in the battle of Civetot.

+The victory of the Turks ended the People's Crusade.

 In 2019, an academic survey identified the remains of Kibatos/Civetot 3.5 meters underwater in Hersek Lagoon.
 The remains of the castle span approximately 4,200 square meters and were identified based on architectural similarities to contemporary descriptions.
 In addition to the discovery of the castle - believed to have been abandoned due to earthquakes at an indeterminate time - among other structures, remains of a pier and lighthouse were found, which were visited by Evliya Çelebi and are known to have been used from the Byzantine period right up until the demise of the Ottoman Empire.

 Ecclesiastical history

 The see of Helenopolis in Bithynia was a suffragan of the Metropolis of Nicomedia.

 Michel Le Quien mentions nine of its bishops.
 Macrinus, the first, is said to have been at the Council of Nicaea (325), but his name is not given in the authentic lists of the members of the council.
 About 400, the church of Helenopolis was governed by Palladius of Galatia, the friend and defender of John Chrysostom, and author of the Historia Lausiaca.
 The last known bishop assisted at the Council of Constantinople (879-880).
 Helenopolis occurs in the Notitiae Episcopatuum until the twelfth and thirteenth centuries.

 Helenopolis in Bithynia is included in the Catholic Church's list of titular sees.